w3c/wot-profile/explainer/Explainer.md

 #### Actions

- The Baseline Profile defines synchronous and asynchronous action models.
+ The Baselic Profile defines synchronous and asynchronous action models.
  It defines four operations that can be applied to an action endpoint.

 |   Operations    | Description                     |